vesal-rm/course_scraper/README.md

 ### 1. Input Course List

 The script reads a list of course codes from a text file (e.g., `courses.txt`).
 Each course code should be in the format `[DepartmentAbbreviation][CourseNumber]` (e.g., `CS101`, `MATH221`).
+Note: If using `course_scraper_excel.py`, the course codes should be input as an excel file (e.g. `courses.xlsx`).
+Each course department abbreviation should be in the first column and the course number in the second column.
+The script will skip the first row to allow for column headers.

 ### 2. Building the URL